This Is Not That: Hell

 He’s searching every ditch until He finds us, scoops us up, and carries us home.

-When Jesus talked about “hell,” He didn’t use the word “hell.”
-He used Gehenna—a real valley outside Jerusalem where trash, dead animals, and even the bodies of criminals were burned.
+When Jesus talked about “hell,” He used the word Gehenna—a real valley outside Jerusalem where trash, dead animals, and even the bodies of criminals were burned.
 It was the city dump.
 It smoked constantly.
-It stank.
 It was filth and flame.

 So when He said, “It’s better to lose one part of your body than for your whole body to be thrown into Gehenna” (Matthew 5:29), He wasn’t describing a divine torture chamber.
-He was warning people about what happens when you cling to pride—you end up living in the garbage fire of your own making.
+He was unmasking their misunderstanding of the Law—pushing the religious logic of self-righteousness to its breaking point.

-In Matthew 25:46, Jesus said some would enter “eternal punishment” while others enter “eternal life.”
-At first glance, that sounds like two destinations.
+In Matt 25:46, Jesus said some would enter “eternal punishment” while others enter “eternal life.”
+At first glance, that sounds like two destinations in the afterlife.
 But the Greek tells a different story.

 The word translated “punishment” is kolasis, a horticultural term for pruning trees so they could grow back healthy.
 It means correction, not condemnation—discipline, not destruction.